yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 large-scale analytics.

-A note on terminology: unlike other solutions in this space, we do not do "certificate pinning", since the protocol is oblivious to the server's certificate.
+A note on terminology: unlike other solutions in this space, we do not do "certificate pinning" (or "public key pinning"), since the protocol is oblivious to the server's certificate.
 We prefer the term "server identity pinning" for this new solution.

 ## Conventions used in this document